evidence-dev/sqltools-bigquery-driver/README.md

 # SQLTools BiqQuery Driver

 A Visual Studio Code extension which extends the [SQLTools extension](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools), with a driver to work with Google BigQuery.

+It supports:
-It supports running queries on BiqQuery.
+- Running queries on BiqQuery.
+- Exploring datasets, tables and views.

 ## Connection